 22. Rainout Dates – All Adult Leagues:

 There will be two (2) rainout dates included at the end of the year on your league schedule to make up games canceled due to wet playing fields.
 If more rainouts occur than our schedule permits, then UBA will make every attempt to make up the games.
 There will be NO Refunds for games not played due to weather.

 23. Forfeited games & fees:

 Monday-Friday Games Starting at 6:30 p.m. – If a team does not have the required number of players to start the game under the short-handed rule, the umpires will start the game clock at the proper time and allow 10 minutes to elapse before calling the game a forfeit.
 If a player arrives during the 10-minute "waiting period," then the clock will continue to run and the game will start from that point.
 For Sunday games, game time IS forfeit time.

 Due to umpire fees being paid in advance, forfeit fees have been eliminated.
 The umpires are still at the fields for an hour and deserve to be paid.
-If you MUST forfeit a game, please have the courtesy to let us know more than 48 hours ahead of time.
+If you MUST forfeit a game, you must let us know more than 24 hours ahead of time.
 This will result in UBA letting the other teams and umpires know.
-It also allows us to refund both teams appropriately for ump fees.
 Failure to give proper notification will result in a forfeit and paying ump fees for both teams for that game.
 The opposing team will then be refunded their ump fee for that game, and your team will have 72 hours to pay the additional ump fee before forfeiting your next game.